Preparing for Your MRI Enterography/Small Bowel Exam

 After the Exam

-Once imaging is complete you will be able to resume your normal activities, but be aware that some patients experience limited diarrhea after exam.
-If this side-effect persists beyond 24 hours or if any time you feel uncomfortable, contact your physician.
+Once imaging is complete, you will be able to resume your normal activities.
+However, be aware that some patients experience limited diarrhea after the exam.
+If this side effect persists beyond 24 hours or if you feel uncomfortable at any time, contact your physician.

 Jonathan McCullough